Various Artists – Brizzi Do Brazil (Amiata Records ARNR

 Creative give-and-take is integral to the music of Brazil.
 The elements that make Brazilian music what it is also make it rife for some inspired dabbling.
 One of these releases shows just how much reach Brazilian sounds have these days; the other is a splendid slice of the region where the deepest roots of the music remain vibrant.

 The name Aldo Brizzi previously rang no bells for me.
 It was not until I read the promotional materials for the wonderfully captivating CD bearing his name that I learned he is an esteemed Italian classical composer and conductor who spends much of his time in Salvador de Bahia, Brazil.
 Through a fortunate set of circumstances that I won’t even try recounting here, he wound up collaborating musically, lyrically and in all respects passionately with some of his second home’s greatest musical talents.
 How great are we talking?
-Well, how do the likes of Caetano Veloso, Gilberto Gil, Carlinhos Brown, Virginia Rodrigues and Tom Ze sound?
+Well, how do the likes of Caetano Veloso, Gilberto Gil, Carlinhos Brown, Virginia Rodrigues and and Tom Ze sound?

 On this disc, all of them and more sound great.
 Brizzi has a feel for moody, pensive arrangements that accommodate Brazilian elements remarkably well, including the African-rooted grooves, the poetic/prosaic lyrical and singing styles, the spirit that embraces both celebration and sadness and the rhythmic and melodic hooks that have made Brazil such an influence in music the world over.